 A concussion is a traumatic brain injury.

 If you suffer a blow to your head or body, a fall or another injury that jars or shakes your brain inside your skull, a concussion is possible.
-While any number of activities can lead to a concussion, they are increasingly common in sports – especially football, basketball, soccer and boxing.
+While any number of activities can lead to a concussion, they are common in sports – especially football, basketball, soccer and boxing.

 Quick, accurate diagnosis and treatment of a concussion is vital.
 If not managed properly, a concussion could lead to long-term health problems, or even death.